Cable (character): Creation

+Liefeld further explained his inspirations for the character stating "Not only was Cable one of the most popular character's in comic books for over a decade, he was born from my love for Six Million Dollar Man growing up.
+My family will attest that Six Mill was my religion growing up.
+Eye, Arm, so many influences, mimicking Steve Austin.
+Lee Majors has stated repeatedly that all cybernetic characters that followed Six Million Dollar Man owed a debt to the character.
+He isn't wrong."

 Harras and writer/artists Jim Lee and Whilce Portacio, who were writing the X-Men spinoff X-Factor that starred Cyclops and the other four original X-Men, decided that Nathan would be sent into the future and grow up to become Cable.
 Liefeld, who conceived that Cable and his archenemy Stryfe were one and the same, disliked this idea.
 (Eventually Stryfe was revealed to be a clone of Cable.)
 In the 1991 X-Factor storyline, Nathan is infected by the villain Apocalypse with a techno-organic virus.
 Because he can only be saved by the technology of the far-future, Scott reluctantly allows Sister Askani, a member of a clan of warriors dedicated to opposing Apocalypse, to take Nathan into the future so that he can be cured, a one-way trip from which she tells him she and Nathan will be unable to return.